 Start with packing services

 Nowadays, many if not most moving companies offer basic packing services.
-This typically involves a designated packing team that arrives on moving day with plenty of supplies to put everything in boxes.
+This typically involves a designated packing team that arrives on moving day with plenty of supplies to put everything in inboxes.
 Things like disassembling furniture or disconnecting and packing your electronics may be considered extra add-on services, or they may be included.
 Your contract should explain everything.
-If it’s unclear?
+Is it unclear?
 Ask.
 Your moving company should answer any questions about what is included in your moving services package!

 Disassembling and reassembling furniture